Deserter

 who bore some portion of my double-barreled

-helix waited till morning to throw off the grey
+helix waited till dusk to throw off the grey

 of his conviction and silently return